Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/agent-variables.md

 linkTitle: Common agent variables
 draft: false
 weight: 40
-description: This section describes, in more detail, variables common to all agents.
 ---

-This common agent variable is explained in detail:
+This topic describes, in more detail, the variables common to all agents:

 * [CENTRAL_APISERVICEREVISIONPATTERN](#central_apiservicerevisionpattern)